NUKnightLab/LoRaHarvest/README.md

 of your development cycles while you are working through the logic of your code, then run `test` or embedded-specific targets for occasional sanity checks.
-As described above, some of your tests will be embedded-specific which, in my opinion, is okay.
-PlatformIO gives you good tools for running embedded tests.
+As described above, some of your tests will be embedded-specific which, in my opinion, is okay and is what PlatformIO's testing resources are designed to do.
+PlatformIO gives you good tools for running embedded tests; use them.

 Note: While desktop tests are provided for completeness, it seems unlikely that most projects will need them.
 Unless you are building accompanying tools that